Bathroom renovations can drain your wallet fast.

 They definitely make for an outstanding choice, but let’s compare the two for final verdicts.

-Choosing between these two bathroom wall treatments can be a real challenge.
+Choosing between these two shower wall treatments can be a real challenge.

 However, with careful consideration of these parameters, you can make the best choice for your space and budget.